But no one knows how far it goes.

 - Oblivious Transformation: After their escape from Tamatoa, Maui starts to thank Moana for her help and bravery, but is oblivious to the fact that his transformation has malfunctioned and she's distracted by talking to the upper half of a shark.

 - Ocean Awe: As expected from a film based on Polynesian culture, there are extensive panoramas of the Pacific Ocean in the film, and it's showcased most prominently in "We Know the Way."

-- Offing the Offspring: Attempted by Maui's parents who threw him into the ocean.
+- Offing the Offspring: This was attempted by Maui's parents, who threw him into the ocean as a child.

 - Offscreen Moment of Awesome: Maui's tattoos and "You're Welcome" chronicle his amazing feats of the ways he altered aspects of the world for the benefit of humanity (raising islands, creating the coconut tree, bringing fire, etc), all of which are based off of real Polynesian legends of Maui.